yangshun/fate/README.md

 }
 ```

-This component will automatically suspend or throw errors that bubble to the nearest error boundary.
-For example, you can wrap your component tree with a `Suspense` component to show a loading state while the data is being fetched:
+This component suspends or throws errors, which bubble up to the nearest error boundary.
+Wrap your component tree with `ErrorBoundary` and `Suspense` components to show error and loading states:

 ```tsx
 <ErrorBoundary FallbackComponent={ErrorComponent}>